A couple of weeks ago I was trecking through my favorite haunt and came across this….

 Ahhh, THAT’S THE TICKET!
 I am very happy with the new look.

 I hung it above the sofa, right in between my two decorative birdcages I purchased a few months ago from Through The Country Door.
 I love the look.
 What do you think?
+You can easily so your own thrift store frame makeover using the same process.

 Thanks for visiting and have a wonderful day!